vmware/vic-product/docs/user_doc/vic_dev_ops/creating_users_registry.md

 If you configured vSphere Integrated Containers Registry to use local user management rather than LDAP authentication, you must create user accounts before you can assign users to projects.

-If the registry uses LDAP authentication, you do not need to create users manually.
-Users are automatically added to the registry by the LDAP service.
+If the registry uses LDAP authentication, you cannot create or register new users in the registry.
+The LDAP server manages users externally.
+However, users must log in at least once with their LDAP credentials in order to be added to the registry account system.
+After a user has logged in once, you can assign that user to projects.

 **Procedure**